-The New Look American Manufacturing by Dale Buss:
+The New Look American Manufacturing [the broken link was removed] by Dale Buss:

 I agree by applying lean manufacturing and other management improvement ideas manufacturers can (and are) prospering in the USA.
 I don’t think one factor is the key.
 Many factors determine whether the USA will continue to lead the world in manufacturing.
 The USA has to continue to support a dynamic economic system, maintain a transportation system, improve the health care system, improve the educational system, maintain the rule of law, reduce excessive legal costs, improve the management of manufacturers etc..
 Each country has to work on these and other systems to stay competitive globally.

 Once again the innovation mantra is stated.
 I agree innovation is good and is helping American (and overseas) manufacturers.
 But it is not the only thing (unless you just classify everything as innovation – lean manufacturing, customer focus, long term planning, cooperation with suppliers, systems thinking, six sigma, savings through the proper application of information technology, quick response…).

 What a bunch of poorly veiled propaganda.
 Yes the USA has excessive health care costs – so do something about it.
 What country has lower energy costs – other than OPEC countries?
 And higher global energy costs should help protectionists thinkers as it serves the same purpose as raising tariffs or otherwise taxes trade in goods (since they must be shipped).